Make A Booking Call Now

 Accessibility of Records for Tax Department

-Have you been accused of Accessibility of Records for Tax Department?
+Have you been accused of an offence relating to Accessibility of Records for Tax Department?

 ATO Interview

-If you are contacted by an ATO officer to attend an interview, you should call us for confidential advice before going in.
-It is important that you have criminal law expert on your side.
-We walk you through the process and tell you which questions you must answer and which questions you can say ‘no comment’ to.
+If you are contacted by an ATO officer to attend an interview, you should call us for confidential advice before attending.
+It is important that you have an expert defence lawyer on your side.
+We walk you through the process and advise you which questions you must answer, as there are some types of ATO interviews at which it is an offence not to comply and provide answers.
+There are some privileges which apply and can be called upon depending on the circumstances.

 Pleading Not Guilty